littleosbook/littleosbook/output.md

     out 0x3D5, 0x50    ; sending the lowest 8 bits of 0x0050
 ~~~

-The `out` assembly instruction can't be done in C. Therefore it is a good idea
+The `out` assembly code instruction can't be executed directly in C. Therefore it is a good idea
-to wrap `out` in an assembly function which can be accessed from C via the cdecl
+to wrap `out` in a function in assembly code which can be accessed from C via the cdecl
 calling standard [@wiki:ccall]:

 ~~~ {.nasm}